-Although the incidence of breast cancer during pregnancy is rare, it can happen.
-Treatment options may be different.
-Radiotherapy is often not recommended due to the risk to the unborn baby, so some women choose to have a mastectomy instead of breast conservation surgery.
-If chemotherapy is required, some women choose to wait until after the birth of their child, however recent studies have shown that babies of women who undergo chemotherapy while pregnant are at no greater risk of complications compared with other babies.
+Although being diagnosed with breast cancer when pregnant is rare, it does happen.
+Treatment options may be different if you are pregnant when diagnosed.
+Radiotherapy is often not recommended due to the risk to the unborn baby, so some women choose to have a mastectomy instead of breast conserving surgery.
+If chemotherapy is required, some women choose to wait until after the birth of their child, however studies have shown that babies of women who undergo chemotherapy while pregnant during their second or third trimesters is safe for the baby.

-The impact of chemotherapy and hormone therapy can make it harder to get pregnant after treatment ends.
+The effects of chemotherapy and hormone-blocking therapy can make it harder to get pregnant after treatment ends.
 There are a number of factors which contribute to this issue, including a woman’s age, and the type of treatment she has and how it affects her ovaries.
-There are a number of methods for preserving fertility before starting treatment, which may or may not be applicable to your situation.
+There are options for preserving fertility before starting treatment, which may or may not be suitable to your situation.
 If you are planning to become pregnant in the future, or even if you haven't given children much thought, it's best to consider some of these options before you start treatment.
 These include mature egg freezing, embryo freezing, ovarian tissue freezing, medications and using a donor egg.

 Ovarian suppression during treatment

-Ovarian suppression during chemotherapy for women with hormone receptor negative breast cancer may help protect the ovaries and improve the chances of women remaining fertile.
-This fertility treatment involves a particular type of drug (GnRHa – Gonadotropin Releasing Hormone analog) such as zoladex or goserelin.
-This drug blocks the hormones that signal the ovaries to develop and release eggs.
-The drug causes the ovaries to temporarily shut down.
-The aim of doing this while a woman is being treated with chemotherapy is to protect the eggs from chemotherapy medicine.
+Ovarian suppression during chemotherapy for women with breast cancer may help protect the ovaries.
+Medications such as goserelin (Zoladex). blocks the hormones that signal the ovaries to develop and release eggs and causes the ovaries to temporarily shut down.
+The aim is to protect the eggs from chemotherapy medicine.

 Clinical trials for young women

-To see what clinical trials are being run for young women diagnosed with breast cancer, visit the Australian Cancer Trials website.
+To see what clinical trials are currently available for young women diagnosed with breast cancer, visit the Australian Cancer Trials website.

 - Fertility-related Choices: A Decision Aid for Younger Women with Early Breast Cancer provides information on breast cancer and fertility.
-Download or order a copy from our factsheets and booklets page, or call 1800 500 258 and we will post you a free copy.
+Download or order a copy from our , or call 1800 500 258 and we will post you a free copy.